dpc-sdp/ripple/docs/content/design-system/5.components/text-area.md

 ### How this component works

-You must use a form label with a text area.
+You must use a form label with a text area component.

-You can use an text area with:
+You can use text area with:

 - requirement label
 - hint text
 - metadata
 - placeholder text.

 Guide users about the amount of text wanted.
 Set the text area to match the amount preferred.
-It has no maximum height, but a minimum height of 96px.
+It has no maximum height, but has a minimum height of 96px.

 #### Resize handle